vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 It’s 360 because it covers a full circle, all 360 degrees.

-Each stage involves a series of actions, updating various data entities, enabled through a stack of business system applications.
+Each stage involves a series of actions, updating various data entities, enabled through a stack of business system applications (see Figure 2).

-**Customer 360 Wheel of all Stages, Actions, Data Entities, and Systems**
+**Figure 2: Customer 360 Wheel of all Stages, Actions, Data Entities, and Systems**

 ![Customer 360 Wheel Detail](https://user-images.githubusercontent.com/105127677/196303105-a3817402-ea14-4bc3-bb16-20a6dee2d987.png "Key actions that occur at each Customer 360 Stage, including the relevant data entities and supporting systems")

 <br/>